nayaverdier/dotfiles/ARCH.md

       immediately booting into Arch.
 This may not be what you want.
     - `grub-mkconfig -o /boot/grub/grub.cfg` to configure GRUB
 14. `exit` to go back to the live ISO
-15. `unmount -R /mnt` to unmount the arch installation
+15. `umount -R /mnt` to unmount the arch installation
 16. `reboot now` to reboot, hopefully into your real arch installation
 17. You should be able to unplug the Arch USB now.
 See the [README](README.md) to fully configure the user space